 Is Georgia a Fault or No-Fault State?

 Georgia is a fault state.
-This means that the motorist who is responsible for the accident must pay compensation to injured victims.
+A fault state status means that the motorist responsible for the accident must pay compensation to injured victims.
 In a no-fault state, like Florida, each driver carries their own personal injury protection injury, which they can use if involved in an accident regardless of fault.

 Comparative Fault for Atlanta Car Accidents

-Georgia recognizes that in some accidents both motorists have been negligent.
+Georgia recognizes that in some accidents, both motorists have been negligent.
 Under our laws, a court will compare the negligence of each driver.
-If a driver is at least 50% at fault for an accident, he or she cannot receive compensation.
+If a driver is at least 50% at fault for an accident, they cannot receive compensation.
 If the driver is less than 50% to blame, then compensation is available, though the amount the victim receives is reduced by their percentage of fault.

 Look at it this way: Tammy and Mike collide head on, and the jury finds that Tammy suffered $100,000 in damages.
 However, she is also 30% to blame.
 In this example, Tammy can receive a maximum of $70,000.
 Mike can receive nothing, because he was 70% to blame for the crash.